AI News Digest

 Following OpenAI’s shutdown of Sora’s public preview, Google is stepping in with AI-generated avatars for YouTube Shorts.
 Creators can now generate “deepfakes of themselves” — digitally-rendered versions that can present content without the creator needing to record.

-The feature raises obvious questions about authenticity and disclosure, but from a developer perspective, it’s another sign that AI-generated video is becoming a platform-level feature, not a standalone product.
+The feature raises obvious questions about authenticity and disclosure, but from a developer perspective, AI-generated video is becoming a platform-level feature, not a standalone product.

 Google & Intel Deepen AI Infrastructure Partnership